Parker Brothers

 Parker Brothers (known as Parker outside of North America) was an American toy and game manufacturer which in 1991 became a brand of Hasbro.
 More than 1,800 games were published under the Parker Brothers name since 1883.

-It remained family owned until bought in 1968, and branched into Nerf toys and media.
+Parker Brothers remained family owned until bought in 1968, and branched into Nerf toys and media.
 Among its products were Monopoly, Clue (licensed from the British publisher and known as Cluedo outside of North America), Sorry!, Risk, Trivial Pursuit, Ouija, Aggravation, Bop It, Scrabble (under a joint partnership with Milton Bradley in the United States and Canada), and Probe.
-In the 21st century, the trade name ceased use, with former products being marketed under the "Hasbro Gaming" label, with the logo shown on Monopoly games.
+In 2009, the trade name ceased use, with former products being marketed under the "Hasbro Gaming" label, with the logo shown on Monopoly games.